schachtau/SQL-Challenge/README.md

 # SQL-Challenge

-# sql-challenge

-This repository contains SQL scripts to create and manage an employee database.
-The database schema includes tables for departments, titles, employees, department assignments, managers, and salaries.
+This repository allows efficient managment of employees, of all levels, through a SQL driven database.
+The database schema includes tables for departments, titles, employees, departments assignments, managers, and salaries.

 ## Table of Contents
 - [Database Schema](#database-schema)